How to Organize Your Scrapbook Paper

 I like keeping my paper stacks together so this system works well for me.
 The last three drawers are all 12″x12″ paper stacks.
 I have a special drawer for glitter paper, which is where I keep my glitter paper stacks and glitter paper scraps.
 Another drawer keeps all of my small paper stacks like 4″ x 6″ and 6″ x 6″ and the top drawer is for all of my tiny paper scraps.
 These scraps are so small they’d be putzy to keep in my file folders.
 These drawers are really big, and surprisingly, fit a lot of scraps!

 Update: My paper stack collection has grown and it can longer all fit in my cart.
-I have started the bottom three paper stacks drawers for specific paper stacks like Christmas, and moved my paper stacks to book bins that sit on top of my storage drawer cart.
+I use the bottom three paper stack drawers for specific paper stacks like Christmas, and moved most of my paper stacks to book bins that sit on top of my storage drawer cart.
 The book bins are from The Container Store and are 15″ deep so they hold paper stacks really well.

 I have a couple more Iris paper cases that have latches on them that are stored underneath my craft dresser.
-One of them holds all of my chipboard perfectly.
+One of them holds all of my chipboard perfectly and the other my craft plastic.

 How to Store Poster Board and Large Paper